-1.4 Methodology
+1.5 1.4 Methodology

 This Section sets out the sequential steps involved in the development and application of this HNDA model.
-There are three components of the model, as shown in Figure 1.3, and which are broadly outlined hereafter.
+There are a number of three-components of the model, as shown in Figure 1.3, and which are broadly outlined hereafter.